magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-length

-It checks for input length to be within specified limits.
+Checks for input length to be within specified limits.

 #### Example